Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - How to interpret nightly static leakage test results
 	- Typical nightly results range betwwen -.06 and -.2 psi at my house.
  	- pressure decrease will be greater if the test is run soon after the water heater is activated.
-    	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static leakage test.
+    	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static leakage test under normal conditions.

 - Adaptive threshhold theory of operation
   	- Leaky peak - If pressure (P) rises above the peak value, the calculated peak pressure is set equal P.
   		- The peak pressure stays constant for the next 10 minutes unless P exceeds it before then.
-  	 	- After 10 minutes, the peak is reduced .25 psi if it doesn't hit P.
+  	 	- After 10 minutes, the peak is reduced .25 psi if it doesn't go less than P.
-  		- As P falls, the calculated peak pressure falls at a slower rate.
+  		- As P falls, the calculated peak pressure generally falls at a slower rate.
 Hence, the term leaky peak.
   	- Threshhold - The threshhold that defines flow is set at 1 psi below the most recent calculated leaky peak pressure.
-  	- Flow - When P goes below the threshhold, water is flowing and the 10 minute flow timer begins.
+  	- Flow - When P goes below the threshhold, the 10 minute flow timer begins.
-  	- Motion Sensors - reset the flow timer when motion is detected.
+  	- Motion Sensors reset the flow timer when motion is detected.

   	- There is a similar mechanism to calculate the threshhold when the flow stops and the pressure rises again.